Scheduling Games with Machine-Dependent Priority Lists: Introduction

 We analyze the efficiency of Nash equilibria by means of two different measures of efficiency: the makespan, i.e., the maximum completion time of a job, and the sum of completion times.
 For all four classes of games with a guaranteed pure Nash equilibrium, we provide tight bounds for the price of anarchy and the price of stability with respect to both measures.
 Our results are summarized in Table~\ref{tab:results}.

-$(i)$ If jobs have unit weights, we show that the price of anarchy is equal to $1$, which means that selfish behavior is optimal. $(ii)$ For two machines with processing delays $1$ and $c\geq 1$ respectively, we prove that the PoA and the PoS are at most $1+\frac {c} {c+1}$ if $c\le\frac{\sqrt{5}+1}{2}$, and $1+\frac 1 c$ if $c\ge\frac{\sqrt{5}+1}{2}$.
-Moreover, our analysis is tight for all $c \ge 1$.
-The maximal inefficiency, listed in Table \ref{tab:results}, is achieved for $c=\frac{\sqrt{5}+1}{2}$.
+$(i)$ If jobs have unit processing times, we show that the price of anarchy is equal to $1$, which means that selfish behavior is optimal. $(ii)$ For two machines with speed $1$ and $s\leq 1$ respectively, we prove that the PoA and the PoS are at most $s+1$ if $s\le\frac{\sqrt{5}-1}{2}$, and $\frac {s+2}{s+1}$ if $s\ge\frac{\sqrt{5}-1}{2}$.
+Moreover, our analysis is tight for all $s \le 1$.
+The maximal inefficiency, listed in Table \ref{tab:results}, is achieved for $s=\frac{\sqrt{5}-1}{2}$.
 In case the sum of completion times is considered as an objective, the price of anarchy can grow linearly in the number of jobs. $(iii)$ If machines have identical speeds, but potentially different priority lists, the price of anarchy with respect to the makespan is equal to $2-1/m$.
 The upper bound follows because every Nash equilibrium can be seen as an outcome of Graham's List-Scheduling algorithm.
+This generalizes a similar result by Immorlica et al.~\cite{immorlica2009coordination} for priorities based on shortest processing times first.
 The lower bound example shows the bound is tight, even with respect to the price of stability.
-For the sum of completion times objective, we show that the price of anarchy is at most $O(n/m)$, and provide a lower bound example for which the price of stability grows in the order of $O(n/m)$. $(iv)$ If there is a global priority list, and machines have arbitrary processing delays, we show that the $\Theta(m)$-approximation of List-Scheduling carry over for the makespan inefficiency, and the results of $(ii)$ carry over for the sum of completion times.
+For the sum of completion times objective, we show that the price of anarchy is at most $O(n/m)$, and provide a lower bound example for which the price of stability grows in the order of $O(n/m)$. $(iv)$ If there is a global priority list, and machines have arbitrary speeds, we show that the $\Theta(\log{m})$-approximation of List-Scheduling carry over for the makespan inefficiency, and the results for two machines carry over for the sum of completion times.

 We conclude with results regarding the complexity of calculating a good NE.
 While a simple greedy algorithm can be used to compute an NE for an instance with identical machines (the class ${\cal G}_3$), we show that it is NP-hard to compute an NE schedule that approximates the best NE of a game in this class.
 Specifically, it is NP-hard to approximate the best NE with respect to the minimum makespan within a factor of $2-1/m-\epsilon$ for all $\epsilon>0$, and it is NP-hard to approximate the best NE with respect to the sum of completion times within a factor of $r$ for any constant $r>1$.